1st Light Cavalry Lancers Regiment of the Imperial Guard (Polish): 1813–1815

-During the campaign of 1813 the Regiment was fighting, but at the same time was being reorganized.
-In spring four squadrons (under Wincenty Krasiński, Dominik Radziwiłł, Paweł Jerzmanowski, Dezydery Chłapowski) fought battles at Lützen, at Bautzen and at Reichenbach.
+During the German campaign of 1813 the regiment was fighting, but at the same time was being reorganized.
+In spring four squadrons (under Wincenty Krasiński, Dominik Radziwiłł, Paweł Jerzmanowski, Dezydery Chłapowski) fought battles at Lützen, Bautzen and Reichenbach.
 On 12 July the renovated regiment of seven squadrons was incorporated into the new Grande Armée.
 This time it was divided into two parts: six companies were attached to the division of the Old Guard under General Walther.
 Eight younger companies, plus a company of Tartars, were included into the 2nd light cavalry division of General Lefebvre.
 The first regiment accompanied Napoleon.
 On September 16 at Peterswalde they smashed a regiment of Prussian hussars under the son of General Blücher.
-In the battle of Leipzig both regiments took part.
+In the Battle of Leipzig both regiments took part.
 After this battle even "old breed" chevaulegers felt disappointed and frustrated.
 Some fifty of the younger even deserted.
-However, in the battle of Hanau (30/31 October) in another great charge, the chevaulegers, along with other cavalrymen of the Guard opened ways of retreat for the remnants of the Army.
+However, in the Battle of Hanau (30/31 October) in another great charge, the chevaulegers, along with other cavalrymen of the Guard opened ways of retreat for the remnants of the Army.

 In 1814, while defending France the chevaulegers and scouts took part in nearly every battle of the period.
-They fought at Saint Dizier, Brienne, La Rothiere, Champaubert, Montmirail, Vauchamps, Montereau, Troyes, Berry-au-Bac, Craonne, Laon, Reims, La Fere-Champenoise, Arcis-sur-Aube and Vitry.
+They fought at Saint Dizier, Brienne, La Rothière, Champaubert, Montmirail, Vauchamps, Montereau, Troyes, Berry-au-Bac, Craonne, Laon, Reims, Fère-Champenoise, Arcis-sur-Aube and Vitry.
 They took part in the battle of Paris.
 To the end they remained loyal to Napoleon.
-After the betrayal of Marshal Marmont who was supposed to cover Fontainebleau, Kozietulski led two Polish regiments to the Palace.
+After the betrayal of Marshal Marmont who was supposed to cover Fontainebleau, Kozietulski led two Polish regiments to the palace.
 Here for the last time Napoleon reviewed his Polish detachment of the Guard.
 After his abdication, the victorious powers excluded chevaulegers from the French Army.
-The soldiers of the regiment returned to their once again occupied country, and went into the newly created army of Congress Poland.
+The soldiers of the regiment returned to their once again occupied country, and went into the newly created Army of Congress Poland.
 Their way back to Poland was not pleasant, especially during the crossing of Prussia, but in Poland they were welcomed with love and respect.

 One squadron of volunteers under Major Paweł Jerzmanowski accompanied Napoleon to Elba.
 During the "March on Paris" the squadron marched as a vanguard of Napoleon's forces.
-During the "Hundred Days" campaign, 225 men of the Polish detachment fought as part of Red Lancers division under General Colbert, wearing their Polish uniforms (in the decree excluding foreigners from the Guard, Napoleon made the only exception for the Squadron of Elba).
-Despite a summons by the Grand Duke Constantine, demanding that Jerzmanowski return with his squadron to Poland, chevaulegers fought at the battle of Ligny and in the battle of Waterloo.
-After the defeat, the squadron retreated along with Marshal Davout – to the left banks of Loire.
+During the Hundred Days campaign, 225 men of the Polish detachment fought as part of Red Lancers division under General Colbert, wearing their Polish uniforms (in the decree excluding foreigners from the Guard, Napoleon made the only exception for the Squadron of Elba).
+Despite a summons by the Grand Duke Konstantin, demanding that Jerzmanowski return with his squadron to Poland, chevaulegers fought at the Battle of Ligny and in the Battle of Waterloo.
+After the defeat, the squadron retreated along with Marshal Davout – to the left banks of the Loire.
 On 1 October 1815 all members of the squadron were forced to leave the French Army.

 The very last accent of the existence of the Regiment was this letter: